 Likewise, on the same E.P. was the brusquely snappish “Long Dead and Gone” — full of angry guitar, petulant rhythms and nourished by a Celtic atmosphere that might remind a punk-fan of early Pogues.
 Their oldest song, the one they’ve been playing for years, is titled “The Churches.”
 The slow, simmering chords and fast rhythms are magnified in this critical essay that touches on the helplessness, hopelessness and redundancy of established religions.
 The main voice lends itself to annoyance and irritation, while the accompanying voices help soothe away any latent resentment, while the guitars jump the tension.
 “It’s always fun to play live…”

 After a trip along Highway 99 in 2016 the band’s front- man and lyricist, Matthew Williams began to flesh out the concept of a studio album.
-The motivation behind the album is love: Love for a moribund American culture that seems flavored with disappointment.
+The motivation behind the album is love: Love for a moribund American culture that seems flavoured with disappointment.
 Dave Holder engineered album, recorded at Clint Productions (Dave assisted on the earlier E.P. and helped perfect the band’s distinctive and edgy live sound) includes uncomplicated blue-collar storytelling, songs with distinct imagery and plenty of ditties that always contain a brawny, heartland rawness.

 British folk is undergoing a bit of a revival at the moment (for example, O’Hooley & Tidow’s Gentleman Jackis heading for Emmy nomination) and sea shanties are an important part of the canon that brought Celtic rock and folk punk.
 It is no wonder, then, to discover that Matt, when he’s not performing & touring with SAVAGE UNDERDOGS, joins the sea-shanty-men “Kelp!” — a gang of South-Coast lifeboat-men, sailors and fishermen — to perform traditional music.